Post Summary: The Best Ski Resorts in Idaho for Epic Powder

 Our main reason for visiting the Kellogg area was to snowboard at Silver Mountain Resort.
 Silver Mountain was suggested to us by an Idaho native and with a website that states they are “home to some of the best skiing and snowboarding in the Northwest,” we figured why not?

-Snowboarding at Silver Mountain
+Skiing at Silver Mountain

 The forecast was calling for clouds and snowfall so we wanted to be first on the mountain to get some fresh tracks.
-At many ski resorts it would have been a busy day, but when we boarded the world’s longest gondola to reach the mountain we realized that waking up early thing wasn’t really necessary.
+At many ski resorts, it would have been a busy day, but when we boarded the world’s longest gondola to reach the mountain we realized that waking up early thing wasn’t really necessary.

 It was late March and the snowfall was heavy.
 A cold day and far from the perfect weather for anything other than ski.
 We saw maybe 25 people or so adjusting their gear at the summit.
 When I commented on us how quiet it was, our guide for the day told us we may see 50-100 people on the whole mountain that day.